-In addition, the Board approved the exchange of one share for every five shares of outstanding stock.
+The Board approved the exchange of one share for every five shares of outstanding stock.
 The common and Preferred shares authorized above reflect this change.
 All share and per share information in the financial statements and related notes have been retroactively restated to reflect this exchange and the change in authorized shares and par value.

-Finally, the Board adopted the Perficient, Inc. 1999 Stock Option/Stock Issuance Plan to provide for the grant of incentive and nonqualified stock options to employees, under which 279,666 shares of common stock are reserved for issuance.
+The Board adopted the Perficient, Inc. 1999 Stock Option/Stock Issuance Plan (the "Plan") to provide for the grant of incentive and nonqualified stock options to employees.
+The Company has reserved an aggregate of 700,000 shares of common stock for issuance under the Plan and the options granted prior to the adoption of the Plan.
 The exercise price and vesting schedule of each option shall be determined by the Board of Directors.
 The term of each option shall not exceed 10 years from the date of grant.

 On July 1, 1999, the Company amended its January 12, 1999 factoring agreement with a bank whereby the Company is able to borrow up to \$1,000,000 against qualified accounts receivables.
 The agreement has a one year term and borrowings under the agreement bear interest at the banks' prime rate.
-In connection with this amendment, the Company issued warrants to the bank to purchase a number of shares equal to \$30,000 divided by the initial public offering price.
+In connection with this amendment, the Company issued warrants to the bank to purchase 3,750 shares at the initial public offering price.

 YOU SHOULD RELY ONLY ON THE INFORMATION CONTAINED IN THIS PROSPECTUS.
 WE HAVE NOT AUTHORIZED ANYONE TO PROVIDE YOU WITH INFORMATION DIFFERENT FROM THAT CONTAINED IN THIS PROSPECTUS.
-WE ARE OFFERING TO SELL, AND SEEKING OFFERS TO BUY, SHARES OF COMMON STOCK ONLY IN JURISDICTIONS WHERE OFFERS AND SALES ARE
+WE ARE OFFERING TO SELL, AND SEEKING OFFERS TO BUY, SHARES OF COMMON STOCK ONLY IN JURISDICTIONS WHERE OFFERS AND SALES ARE PERMITTED.

-PERMITTED.
 THE INFORMATION CONTAINED IN THIS PROSPECTUS IS ACCURATE ONLY AS OF THE DATE OF THIS PROSPECTUS, REGARDLESS OF THE TIME OF DELIVERY OF THIS PROSPECTUS OR OF ANY SALE OF OUR COMMON STOCK.